ajfisher/datatium/slides.md

 Notes:
 To truly create interesting experiences.
 To truly take mobile from being just a different screen.
-To truly realise the idea of a web that is responsive, we need to think beyond pixels and start thinking about context.
+To truly realise the idea of a web that is responsive, we need to think beyond pixels and start thinking about context and behaviour.

 Tonight, I want to talk to you about contextually responsive design and how data can be used to facilitate it.
 In my work I think about data as a material -